trcio/mPanel/README.md

 <img src="https://raw.githubusercontent.com/PatPositron/mPanel/master/images/visualizer.gif">

 This is a sound visualizer implemented using <a href="https://github.com/filoe/cscore">CSCore</a>
+It reacts to the default system sound output

 Options
 * Use average smooths the bars, make it less jumpy